m5c/VisuCrypt/README.md

  * Perfect alignment of shares reveals the secret, while any other superposition tells nothing about the original.
 ![sample](markdown-samples/animated-overlay.gif)

- > One Time Pads hide the original secret with random entropy.
-Decryption is not a question of copmutational power, since with only one share the set of potential secret inputs is infinite.
+ > One Time Pads hide a secret with random entropy.
+Decryption is not a question of computational power.
+Holding only one share, the set of potential outcomes is infinite.

 ## Algorithm